High Octane Pictures Acquires U.S. Rights to Sci-Fi Family Film ‘The Bobot’ (EXCLUSIVE)

 High Octane Pictures (HOP) is planning to release the film during the second quarter of 2019.

-Like most science fiction films, “The Bobot” raises some issues, namely, the impact of technological progress on the environment.
+Like most science fiction films, “The Bobot” raises various issues such as the impact of technological progress on the environment.

 The film is directed by Max Ksjonda, a popular Ukrainian director of music videos, TV series and commercials.
 His 2013 short film “The Way” won multiple awards and played at festivals the world.
 Ksjonda has also made music videos for the Eurovision contest winner Jamala, as well as numerous other Ukrainian musicians.

 “The Bobot” is produced by Oleksii Moskalenko at Mental dRive Studio.
 Ukrainian State Film Agency financed it with Mental dRive Studio.
 The film was locally released on Aug.
-30 by Ukrainian Film Distribution (UFD).
+30 by Ukrainian Film Distribution.

 Based in Copenhagen, LevelK’s slate includes a wide range of international movies, notably Ben Hackworth’s “Celeste,” Thorbjørn Christoffersen and Anders Matthesen’s “Checkered Ninja” and Poul Berg’s “Hacker.”